shuvangkardas/DasPlotter/README.md

 Note: If you use the installation script (Option 1), you don't need to manually add the path in your script everytime you are generating figures.

 ## Quick Start
+1. Install the library
+2. Run the examples script from example folder
+3. Follow the tutorial presented below for details

 Here's a basic example to get you started: